dtopuzov/automator/docs/Settings.md

 # Test Settings

-Test settings can be specified in properties files at test resources folder.
+Test org.automator.core.settings can be specified in properties files at test resources folder.

 ## Base Settings